Soft Futures is a newsletter devoted to the future of technology as we do not know it.

-These and other emerging technologies are based on a radically new vision of matter: no longer a passive and inert substrate of human projects, but an active, dynamic and unpredictable participant in its own transformation.
+These and other emerging technologies are based on a radically new vision of matter: no longer a passive and inert substrate of human projects, but an active, dynamic, and unpredictable participant in its own transformation.
 How are these technologies transforming our relationship with matter and our visions of the future?
 What scientific and cultural questions do they invite us to address?

 Who writes Soft Futures?

 My name is Laura Tripaldi.
-I’m an interdisciplinary researcher and postdoctoral fellow at the Center for AI & Culture of NYU Shanghai.
+I’m a writer, an interdisciplinary researcher, and a postdoctoral fellow at the Center for AI & Culture of NYU Shanghai.
 I hold a PhD in Materials Science and Nanotechnology.
-Intersecting philosophy, science, and speculation, my current research focuses on the materiality of emerging technologies.
-I’m interested in the many ways materials defy our expectations.
-I wrote Parallel Minds.
-Discovering the Intelligence of Materials.
-Find me on Twitter, Instagram, and LinkedIn.

 Join Soft Futures